Characters of the Marvel Cinematic Universe: A–L: Dreykov

+As of 2025, the character has appeared in one project: the film Black Widow.
+An alternate universe variant of Dreykov (voiced by Piotr Michael) appeared in one project: the Disney+ animated series What If...?.

 Antonia Dreykov / Taskmaster

 Antonia Dreykov (portrayed by Olga Kurylenko), also known as Taskmaster, is an agent of the Red Room, brainwashed by her father, Dreykov.
-She studies her opponents' fighting style in order to mimic them and learn how to use it against them, and uses techniques from other superheroes.
+She studies her opponents' fighting style to mimic them and learn how to use it against them, and uses techniques from other superheroes.
+By 2027, Taskmaster is working for Valentina Allegra de Fontaine as a contract killer, and is sent to kill John Walker.
+A fight between herself, Walker, Yelena Belova and Ava Starr ensues, with Taskmaster being fatally shot in the head by Starr and her body later incinerated by the room.